I completed a Ph.D. in Sociology at the University of Washington in 2020 and an M.A. in Sociology, also from UW, in 2013.

 I knew that I was a perpetual learner, and I had realized that I really enjoyed helping other people learn, too.

+In 2023-2025, I was an Omidyar and Emergent Political Economies Postdoctoral Fellow at the Santa Fe Institute.
+In 2022-23, I was a Postdoctoral Fellow at the Institute for the Study of Religion, Economics & Society at Chapman University.
 In 2021 I was a Junior Researcher in Sociology at the Carlos III-Juan March Institute of Social Sciences in Madrid, Spain.
 I was the 2018-19 Rabbi Arthur Jacobovitz Fellow in Jewish Studies through the UW Stroum Center for Jewish Studies.
-In Fall 2017 I was a visiting student at the Arye Maimon Institute for Jewish History at Universität Trier in Trier, Germany, funded by the Deutscher Akademischer Austauschdienst (DAAD).
+In Fall 2017 I was a visiting student at the Arye Maimon Institute for Jewish History at Universitรคt Trier in Trier, Germany, funded by the Deutscher Akademischer Austauschdienst (DAAD).

 As a professional, I look at the cultures and systems within my work environment to identify how I can contribute to improve the experience for colleagues.